-The aim of an integrated curriculum is to lead students to a level of scientific fluency that is beyond mere fact and concept acquisition, by the use of a common language of medical science, with which they can begin to think creatively about medical problems.19 between hospital-based practice and community practice.
-The amount of time devoted to basic and laboratory sciences (integrated with their clinical relevance) would be the maximum in the first year, progressively decreasing in the second and third year of the training, making clinical exposure and learning more dominant.11 However it may differ from course to course depending on the professional group.
+The aim of an integrated curriculum is to lead students to a level of scientific fluency that is beyond mere fact and concept acquisition, by the use of a common language of medical science, with which they can begin to think creatively about medical problems.

+This innovative new curriculum has been structured in a way such that it facilitates horizontal and vertical integration between disciplines; and bridges the gaps between both theory & practice, and between hospital-based practice and community practice.
+The amount of time devoted to basic and laboratory sciences (integrated with their clinical relevance) would be the maximum in the first year, MODEL CURRICULUM HANDBOOK OF DIALYSIS THERAPY TECHNOLOGY (Intellectual property of Ministry of Health and Family Welfare) Page 20 of 138 progressively decreasing in the second and third year of the training, making clinical exposure and learning more dominant.
+However it may differ from course to course depending on the professional group.